UMass-UAS-Salt-Marsh/marshmap/README.md

 the month may be `Sep` or `Sept`, years may be 2 or 4 digits, and some sensors are referred to by multiple names.
 Additionally, some filenames follow a wildly different pattern, such as `OTH_Aug2022_CHM_NoThin_5cmTriNN_NAD83.tif`, a canopy height model.
-Files are imported from the source repositories (either Google Drive or SFTP) with their names unmodified, except that file names that start with a digit have an `x` prepended, thus `14Oct20_OTH_Low_Mica_DEM.tif` becomes `x14Oct20_OTH_Low_Mica_DEM.tif`.
-(File names beginning with a digit can lead to downstream problems in R, as they are invalid variable names).
+Files are imported from the source repositories (either Google Drive or SFTP) with their names unmodified.

 When using `derive` to create derived images (for example, `NDVI` or `mean upscaling`), derived names are generated from the base name (or names), with derivation information separated with a double